 “He was also good with the ball at his feet so he was a useful weapon when we needed him.”

 It was not long, of course, before Van Dijk was integrated into the back four.
 Once there, he didn’t look back.

-“As a person he was calm and laid back but very confident,” Sparv says.
+“As a person he was calm and laid back but very confident,” Sparv, now at FC Midtjylland, says.
 “If you didn’t know him you could maybe get the sense he was arrogant.
 I think he was just a very, very laid-back person.

 “Defensively he was very strong, he would win 90 per cent of his headers.
 He was also quite quick so even if he made a slight mistake, he could just use his speed to cover himself.

 “Tactically he would struggle at times, but that’s normal for a young guy just coming through.
 But he was definitely solid defensively one against one, and he was physical like you can see now.